 Here’s our Winter Pet Care Guide for Dogs & Cats.
 While they do have fur all over their bodies, they are actually conditioned to the weather they experience.
 During their moult, if their environment has been regulated, such as in home heating or cooling, then they will not have as thick a coat as if they have spent the entire time outside.
 If they have been staying in an outside environment where their bodies have been exposed to the gradual decrease in temperature.
 They are more likely to have sufficient coat density and fat layers to cope during the colder months.
 Just like people once animals have started relishing in the comfort of being inside for most of the year, they get used to it.
 They may struggle in colder conditions.

 Helping your pet out during the colder months can be a challenge.
 However, with careful consideration of their needs, it can be accomplished quite easily.
 As with all pets the more attention you pay to them, the quicker you’ll pick up on subtle indicators that will show you if they’re struggling with any issues.
 In this article, we’ll cover some of the basics in how to care for dogs in winter.
 We’ll also discuss how to keep outside cats warm in winter.
 We’ll also cover hygiene and exercise routine.
-How to exercise your dog in the winter, and how often should I wash my dog in the winter, all of this can be included in your guide for cold weather dog care to keep your pets happy.
+How to exercise your dog in the winter, and how often should I wash my dog in the winter?
+This can be included in your guide for cold weather dog care to keep your pets happy.
 Follow along in this short article and uncover what it’ll take to look after your favourite family members this winter!

 How to care for dogs in winter